pegasuswu/Algorithm/sorting/heap-sorting.md

 in the heap_sort_2, exchange_times is 45

 From the result above ,we can see the efficiency of the heap sort algorithm.

+## No.4 【time complexity and space complexity】
+In fact, every traversal of quick sort puts the cardinality in the final position.
+The first round of traversal arranges one cardinality, the second round of traversal arranges two cardinalities (one cardinality for each region, but if a region is empty, this round can only arrange one cardinality), the third round of traversal arranges four cardinalities (similarly, in the worst case, only one cardinality), and so on.
+The total traversal times are logn ~ n times, and the time complexity of each round of traversal is O (n) O (n), so it is easy to analyze that the time complexity of quick sorting is O (nlogn) ~ o (n ^ 2).
+So the average time complexity is O (nlogn).
+The spatial complexity is related to the number of layers of recursion.
+Each layer of recursion will generate some temporary variables, so the spatial complexity is O (logn) ~ o (n), and the average spatial complexity is O (logn)).